Upper Gastrointestinal Series

 the way of the scan.

 contrast.
-It is usually flavored, but it may not taste good.
+It's usually flavored, but it may not taste good.

 (fluoroscopy) to watch the contrast or barium move down your throat and esophagus.